Don Bradman, Sachin Tendulkar and..?

 It took Tendulkar 200 matches to make 51 Test tons and 15921 Test runs.

 Smith has a third of Tendulkar’s runs (5650* and counting) from just over a quarter of the matches.
-His Test batting average is 62 and he averages over 73 as Australian captain.
+His Test batting average is 62 and he averages over 73 since becoming the Australian captain.
 He is only 28 and his numbers are outrageous.

 How far can Smith go?